 Admission criteria lack some clarity and transparency, in particular in respect of how they are applied with regard to non-Cypriot grades and prior qualifications.
-It is recommended that the rules on recognition of previous grades, studies, qualifications and the required level of Greek language skills are made more transparent and accessible.
+It is recommended that the rules on recognition of previous grades, studies and qualifications are made more transparent and accessible.